 While the aim is to have spotless counters and squeaky clean bathrooms – let’s be real, it’s never going to happen.
 By the time you clean one room, the other gets dirty, the kitchen floor needs mopping and someone needs to tackle the mountain of mail!
 Some small tweaks that I find helpful are keeping a counter cloth for the kitchen sink and bathroom sinks.
 So you can wipe the water right after use.
 No water spots to wipe later!

 Lately, Mr. Suburbia does all the heavy lifting (I pretend that the vacuum cleaner is too heavy) and cleaning around our house.
 But I do a quick 15 minute clean up every day to wipe counters, appliance and fill the soap dispensers.
 We should be washing their hands more often these days.

-I bought these Foaming hand soap glass containers and just refill with Meyers Lavender Handwash soap.
+I bought these Foaming hand soap glass containers and just refill with Meyers Lavender Handwash soap or Branch Basics.
 Did you know using foaming soap is considered to be easy on the environment?
 You can mix 1 part soap and 5 parts water and even add some fragrance to your foaming soap, a few drops of your favorite essential oils are all you need.
 It is an affordable, efficient, hygienic, and an all-around sustainable option.

 Buy Organic Sheets and Wash them often